 3. Shasta Airflyte Retro Camper

-About the Shasta Airflyte: Shasta is one of the most recognized brands in vintage campers.
+About the Shasta Airflyte: Shasta is one of the most recognized brands of vintage campers.
 As they were one of the original RV manufacturers, they don’t replicate or copy designs from others.

 The company reissued the Airflyte between 2015 and 2016 to give the people what they wanted, a well-built retro camper.
 Both the colors and floorplans are reminiscent of the original styles from the 1960s.
 However, the additions of an RV microwave, air conditioner, and large refrigerator remind you we’re in the 21st century.